karakuz/cs391-project2/README.md

 ### Sign-Up
 Use case name: Sign-Up

-Description: The user enters his/her personal information and the system saves the information in LocalStorage API.
+Description: The user enters his/her personal information and the system saves the information in db.json.

-Owner: Maram Elsebakhi 08.05.21
+Owner: Doğuhan Bayık 11.06.21

 Actor: Website user.